Wisconsin Department of Natural Resources: Internal Services Division

 "The Internal Services Division serves internal and external customers of the department, which is responsible for Facility and Property Services, Human Resources, Fleet Management, Budget and Finance and Information Technology."

-Bureau of Law Enforcement
+Division of Public Safety and Resource Protection

-The Wisconsin Conservation Warden Service is tasked with handling law enforcement duties for the WDNR.
+The Wisconsin Conservation Warden Service is tasked with handling all law enforcement duties for the WDNR, to include the enforcement of fish and wildlife protection laws, environmental protection laws, recreational vehicle laws, and providing police services on all WDNR-owned land.
 Seven Wisconsin Conservation Wardens have died in the line of duty since 1928.